Technologicat/unpythonic/README.md

 Actually a tuple in disguise.
 If worried about memory consumption, use `lazy_begin` and `lazy_begin0` instead, which indeed use loops.
 The price is the need for a lambda wrapper for each expression to delay evaluation, see [`tour.py`](tour.py) for details.

-Note also it's only for side effects, since there's no way to define new names, except...
+Note also it's only useful for side effects, since there's no way to define new names, except...

 ### ``let``, ``letrec``